BrewBlox/brewblox-documentation/docs/dev/reference/controlbox_spark_protocol.md

 On startup, the controller will send a welcome message.
 This message is defined by the application.

-The Brewblox firmware sends an event prefixed with `BREWBLOX,`, containing in order and comma separated:
+The Brewblox firmware sends a comma-separated event containing the following values:

+- Application name ("BREWBLOX")
 - Firmware version (git sha)
 - Protocol version (git sha)
-- Firmware release date
+- Firmware release date (YYYY-MM-DD)
-- Protocol release date
+- Protocol release date (YYYY-MM-DD)
+- System library version (string)
+- Platform ("photon" | "p1")
+- Reset reason (hex-encoded enum)
-- Reset reason, hex encoded
+- Reset data (hex-encoded enum)
-- Reset data, hex encoded (in case of a user reset triggered by our firmware on purpose)
+- Unique device ID

 The reset reasons defined by the firmware are: